MIKE BRUNO - Volleyball Head Coach (10th Year) (Twitter @MBrunoVBCoach)

 In the three years prior to Bruno's arrival at Point Park, the Pioneers was 0-18 in each of those seasons.
 Two years later, Bruno started the Pioneers on their streak of making the playoffs in five of six seasons.

 In 2006, his second season at Point Park, he was chosen Coach of the Year for the American Mideast Conference North Division after leading the Pioneers to the first AMC tournament appearance in school history.
+In 2007, he became the program's all-time career wins leader.

 Also a coach to cultivate outstanding achievement academically, Bruno's squad as earned the AVCA Academic Team Award in 2011 and 2012 with a team grade-point average above 3.30.